Bachelor of Science, Major in Forensic Chemistry

 Ethics and Professional Practice 6

-Prescribed Elective: FORS or CRIJ courses (6 hours, at least 4 should be advanced) 5
+Prescribed Electives: FORS or CRIJ courses (6 hours, at least 4 hours should be advanced) 5

 Criminal Investigation